eug/awesome-opengl/README.md

 * [Magnum] (https://github.com/mosra/magnum) - Magnum is 2D/3D graphics engine written in C++11/C++14 and modern OpenGL.
 * [Newton] (http://newtondynamics.com/forum/newton.php) - Newton Dynamics is a cross-platform life-like physics.
 * [OGLplus] (http://oglplus.org) - OGLplus is a collection of libraries which implement an object-oriented facade over the OpenGL.
-* [SDL] (http://www.libsdl.org) - SDL is a library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware via OpenGL and Direct3D.
+* [SDL] (http://www.libsdl.org) - SDL is a library designed to provide low level access to audio, keyboard, mouse, joystick, and graphics hardware.
 * [SFML] (http://www.sfml-dev.org) - SFML provides a simple interface to ease the development of games and multimedia applications.
 * [SOIL] (http://www.lonesock.net/soil.html) - SOIL is a tiny C library used primarily for uploading textures into OpenGL.
 * [SOIL2] (https://bitbucket.org/SpartanJ/soil2) - SOIL2 is a fork of SOIL that provides new features and a improved OpenGL API support.